McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/highlight.en.md

 Default values for [Hugo's supported options](https://gohugo.io/functions/highlight/#options) can be set via [goldmark settings](https://gohugo.io/getting-started/configuration-markup/#highlight) in your `hugo.toml`

-Default values for extension options can be set via params settings in your `hugo.toml` or be overwritten by frontmatter for each individual page.
+Default values for extension options can be set via params settings in your `hugo.toml` or be overwritten by front matter for each individual page.

 ### Global Configuration File